 • Fainting.

 Once you recognize dehydration symptoms, it’s important to treat them as soon as possible.
+Ensuring adequate fluid intake is crucial in preventing dehydration.

-The Best Drink to Rehydrate After Diarrhea
+The Best Electrolyte-Rich Drinks to Rehydrate After Diarrhea

 When you come down with the flu, a stomach bug, or another gastrointestinal virus, you may find yourself reaching for your water bottle and keeping it on hand any time you can manage a sip.
 While water is a good way to restore lost fluids, electrolytes are key for treating diarrhea and vomiting.
+Electrolyte-rich drinks are essential for rehydration.

 Unsurprisingly, the best drinks to rehydrate after diarrhea are solutions designed to restore electrolyte imbalances caused by sweating and other forms of dehydration versus plain drinking water.
+Some rehydrating drinks containing small amounts of amino acids can be more effective than glucose-based drinks.

 Sports drinks like Gatorade will fit your needs, along with oral rehydration solutions like Pedialyte, which you can find at your local grocery store.
 If you’re unable to purchase them, you can make your own from a mix of coconut water, salt, and calcium-magnesium.

-Oral Rehydration Solutions
+Oral Rehydration Therapy Solutions

 You can drink 100% fruit juice, non-caffeinated beverages such as tea, or simple broths.
 Foods like bananas, avocados, and yogurt also provide electrolytes.
 If you’re having a hard time swallowing, you can suck on ice cubes or fruit pops.

 Avoid caffeinated, alcoholic, or excessively sugary beverages, as these can increase dehydration symptoms.
+The importance of oral fluids in managing dehydration cannot be overstated, as they play a crucial role in rehydration therapy.

 How to Rehydrate After Vomiting

 When you’re sick, your body may reject everything that you try to put in it.
 Even if you can get something in your stomach, there’s no guarantee it will stay there long enough to get in your bloodstream and restore your electrolyte levels.
 If you think you may be at risk for severe dehydration, it might be time to consider intravenous (IV) therapy.
 Since this therapy does not require you to consume anything, you can get the nutrients you need and start feeling better faster.
+The rehydration process often starts with initial IV rehydration and transitions to oral rehydration therapy (ORT) to complete the process.

-Will an IV Help With Diarrhea?
+Will an IV Help With Severe Dehydration from Diarrhea?

 Additionally, IV therapy for moderate to severe dehydration is usually an inpatient procedure, which requires you to fill out paperwork and stay in the clinic or hospital until you’re released by a medical professional.
 This process can cost you hours of time.